drolsen/webpack-svg-spritely/README.md

 Please note if you use a hash pop within file names, you are subjected to unique hash numbers per build and will make targeting the file with custom XHR methods outside of webpack-svg-spritely's XHR code difficult if not impossible.

 ### prefix
 If you have svg files named `up.svg` and `down.svg` being bundled into a svg sprite, by default their sprited names are `icon-up` and `icon-down` respectively.
 This prefix option allows you to change the prefix taxed onto the sprited symbol names from `icon-` to something custom.
-Prefixes are enforced, if you specifiy a blank string the name will be `-up` and `-down` which is ugly.. so use prefixes.
+Prefixes are enforced, if you specify a blank string the name will be `-up` and `-down` which is ugly.. so use prefixes.

 ### xhr
 By default, webpack-svg-spritely will locate the first entry file of your webpack config file, and inject XHR code used to request sprite file.
 This XHR code is used to request sprite file and inject the symbols into your HTML document for sprite usage.